sefgsefg/FL-on-kubeflow/README.md

     full_data=full_data[int(data_length/2):data_length] #The client should have its own data, not like this.
 It's a lazy method.
 ```

-It's a url that client's connect to server in kubeflow(k8s).
-It's defining in k8s service.
+It's a URL that clients connect to the server in Kubeflow (K8s).
+It's defined in Kubernetes service.

 In k8s, service's url is http://&lt;service-name&gt;:port
 ```
 server_url="http://http-service:5000/data"
 ```
-The FL training begin and the number of round in this example is 5.

-First round won't change model weight, but next rounds will use the "avg_weight" from server return.
-After finish fit, client will pack it's information(like local weight) into json format for sending to server.
+The Federated Learning training begins and the number of rounds in this example is 5.
+In the first round, the model weights remain unchanged, but subsequent rounds will utilize the 'avg_weight' returned by the server.
+After completing the fitting process, the client will pack its information, such as the local weights, into JSON format for sending to the server.
 ```
 for comm_round in range(5):
     print('The ',comm_round+1, 'round')